Office: CMA 2.258

 Phone: (512) 232-1503

-Mirza J. Lugo-Neris, PhD, CCC-SLP, joined the UTSHC as a clinical assistant professor in August 2016.
+Mirza J. Lugo-Neris, PhD, CCC-SLP, joined the Department in August 2016.
 She holds graduate degrees from Florida State University and The University of Texas at Austin.
-Her experience includes working as a bilingual speech-language pathologist in multiple settings (private practice, public schools, contractor, consultant), clinical supervision of SLP assistants and graduate students, as well as providing community in-services and co-teaching graduate courses.
+Her experience includes working as a bilingual speech-language pathologist in multiple settings (private practice, public schools, contractor, consultant), clinical supervision of SLP assistants and graduate students, as well as providing community in-services.

 Office: CMA 2.250